o4f6bgpac3/Linux-Server-Configuration/readme.md

 All that's required is to create a directory somewhere, copy the docker-compose.yml and .env files there, adjust the .env to suit and run 'docker compose up -d'.
 Traefik will automatically* detect the new container and route the relevant traffic to it.

-$\times$This is assuming they're on the same docker network and the docker-compose.yml has been set up correctly
+\*This is assuming they're on the same docker network and the docker-compose.yml has been set up correctly

 ### GoDaddy